dagostinelli/hypatia/README.md

 cmake .. -DHYPATIA_SINGLE_PRECISION_FLOATS=ON
 ```

-There are additional environment variables available:
+There are additional build variables available:
 - HYPATIA_BUILD_SHARED: (Default ON) Controls if the shared library is built
 - HYPATIA_BUILD_STATIC: (Default ON) Controls if the static library is built
 - HYPATIA_BUILD_DOCS: (Default ON) Build the help documents